MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 ## Quiz 10: Topological qubits

-This quiz is closely related to the videos introducing topological qubits.
-We recommend you to watch this videos carefully because the questions are intended to check that you understood (parts of) the videos.
+This quiz is closely related to the *introducing topological qubits*.
+We recommend to review this section carefully because the questions are intended to check that you understood (parts of) it.

 ### Question 1: Majorana fermion